Welcome to our list of virtual happy hour games, ideas, and activities.

 3. Virtual Happy Hour Bingo

 Virtual Happy Hour Bingo is a type of Online Team Building Bingo.

 One way to increase engagement during remote happy hours is to give your people something active to do throughout the session.
-Bingo fulfills this need nicely by providing prompts and clues for your people to listen for and check off throughout your call.
+Bingo fulfills this need nicely by providing prompts and clues for your people to listen to and check off throughout your call.